nejohnson/format/trunk/README.txt

 The maximum width and precision are 500.
 It is an error if values larger than this are specified.

 The largest number base is 36.
 The smallest is 2.
-A base of 1 or 0 is treated as decimal (base 10).
-It is an error to specify a base greater than 36.
+A base of 0 (the default) is treated as decimal (base 10).
+It is an error to specify a base of 1 or greater than 36.

 EXAMPLES